Kaffeedor/squadtraining/README.md

 Type "/" in your Discord Server where the bot is and you should be able to see and use all commands (that are currently working).

+!!
+Order of images and colors: SL, FTL, Armor, Heli, Mortar !!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>